-Climate changes are real, they are happening right now and they are threatening sustainable growth in aquaculture and fisheries worldwide.
+Climate change is real, it is happening right now and it represents a threat for sustainable growth in aquaculture and fisheries worldwide.
 The world population is growing, and the demand for food is increasing.
 Forecasts indicate an overall decline in food production due to climate change.

-ClimeFish address the necessity of changes, both when it comes to utilizing opportunities and mitigating risks under climate change.
-ClimeFish will help to ensure that the increase in seafood production comes in areas and for species where there is a potential for sustainable growth.
+In ClimeFish we address the necessity of changes, both when it comes to utilizing opportunities and mitigating risks under climate change.
+ClimeFish will help to ensure that the increase in seafood production comes in areas and for species where there is a potential for sustainable Growth.

 How to do it?

 In ClimeFish we simulate the growth of the most important and the less resilient cultured and wild caught fish and shellfish species in Europe during the RCP4.5 and the 8.5 IPCC scenarios.
 The project addresses three production sectors: marine aquaculture, marine fisheries and lake and pond production in a total of 16 case studies, involving more than 25 species.

 These forecasts for production scenarios will serve as input to socio-economic analysis and identify risks and opportunities regarding climate changes.
 Strategies to mitigate risk and to utilize opportunities will be identified in co-creation with stakeholders, and will serve to strengthen the scientific advice and to improve long term production planning and policymaking.